tikv/deep-dive-tikv/src/rpc/grpc.md

 ## Servers and Stubs

-gRPC works off the idea that there is a *server* node which can accept *requests* from *stub* client nodes.
+gRPC works off the idea that there is a *server* node which can accept *requests* from client nodes that use a *stub*.

 The *server* implements the service interface and runs a gRPC server to handle all the incoming RPC calls from the client *stubs*.
-The *stubs* which clients have provide the same methods that the server implements, but instead send the request to the server.
+The client *stubs* have the same methods that the server implements, but instead send the request to the server.

 ![GRPC Server and Stub connections](grpc-server-stub.svg)